What is surcharge land tax?

 What can I do to avoid the surcharge?

-If you fail to confirm changes to your trust with Revenue NSW by 31 December, your discretionary trust may be assessed as a foreign trust and be liable for surcharge land tax – a liability that would be applicable to both future and prior year land holdings.
+If you did not amend your existing trust deed by midnight 31 December 2020 to exclude ‘foreign beneficiaries’, your discretionary trust may be assessed as a foreign trust and be liable for surcharge land tax – a liability that would be applicable to both future and prior year land holdings.
+If you need advice about this matter call us on 1300 654 590 to discuss how we can help you.

 The information contained in this post is current at the date of publishing – 27 November 2019